opengento/magento2-document-restrict/README.md

 ## Features

 This module aims to restrict documents by type in Magento 2.
-Document types can be restricted if their visibility is set to `restrict`.
+Document types can be restricted if the restrict feature is enabled.

 ## Documentation